 It is the responsibility of the individual taking this course to maintain accurate track of assignment submissions and grades.
 There will be opportunities during the semester to meet with the instructor to discuss your academic progress.
 Contact the instructor to schedule an appointment.
 Class time will not be used for grade inquiries.
 All grades are final.

 Communication Plan

-The best way to communicate with the course instructor is via email through Blackboard.
-Also, check in Blackboard regularly for announcements, including any changes in the course schedule due to instructor illness or conference attendance.
+The best way to communicate with the course instructor is via email or phone.
 Appointments with the instructor may also be scheduled.

 General Course Requirements